marshallm94/Learning_Notes/AWS.md

 	* Choose the exact architecture you need (number of instances, OS', etc.)
 * Growth
-	* Global datacenters allow the user to reach their end users on a global scale, not having to worry about latency since the cloud infracture provider usually has resources around the world.
+	* Global datacenters allow the user to reach their end users on a global scale, not having to worry about latency since the cloud infrastructure provider usually has resources around the world.
 * Utility Based Metering
 	* Only pay for what you use (or leave on...)
 * Shared Infracture